finografic/project-scripts/src/build-deployment/templates/user-guide.en.template.md

 - Check that you're in the correct folder
 - Try restarting your computer

+**"npm dependency conflicts" or "ERESOLVE errors"**
+- The setup script automatically tries multiple strategies to resolve conflicts
+- If you see dependency errors, try running manually: `npm install --production --force --legacy-peer-deps`
+- This is common with complex applications and usually resolves automatically

 ### Getting Help

 If you're still having trouble: